 PGRs are required to comply with BU's Research Data Policy.
 Bournemouth University recognises the importance of research data, its value to society and its contribution to the University's research excellence.

-The UK Research and Innovation Common Principles on Data Policy includes a commitment to make publicly funded research data ... "openly available with as few restrictions as possible in a timely and responsible manner..."
-BU Research Data Policy provides a framework through which all BU researchers can fulfil both the UKRI principles and any specific requirements of funders regarding access to research data, and comply with legal requirements and ethical principles which apply to management of their research data.
+Making research data available to users is a core aim of UK Research and Innovation (UKRI) and an on-going focus of BU.
+The UKRI common principles on data policy provide an overarching framework for individual Research Council policies on data policy and includes a commitment to make publicly funded research data ... "openly available with as few restrictions as possible in a timely and responsible manner..."

+The BU Research Data Policy provides a framework through which all BU researchers can fulfil both the UKRI principles and any specific requirements of funders regarding access to research data, and comply with legal requirements and ethical principles which apply to management of their research data.

 All BU research data must be managed to the highest practicable standards throughout the research data lifecycle.
 In line with Principle 2 of the UKRI Common Principles on Data Policy, a Data Management Plan (DMP) is fundamental to achieving this requirement.
 PGRs must ensure that a DMP is developed and completed during the scoping and planning of the research, and then kept under review throughout the life of the project.
-For further guidance and support, please see BU Library's Research Data Management guide: http://libguides.bournemouth.ac.uk/research-data-management.
+For further guidance and support, please see BU Library's Research Data Management guide.